annalyzin/EM-Simulation/README.md

 # EM-Simulation
 R simulation of the expectation–maximization (EM) algorithm for k-means clustering.
 Plots each iterative step until convergence.
+Useful for tutorials.